For the latest documentation on Visual Studio 2017 RC, see Visual Studio 2017 RC Documentation.

 In the Breakpoints window, the call stack breakpoint appears as an address with a memory location that corresponds to the next executable instruction in the function.
 The debugger breaks execution at the instruction.

-To visually trace breakpoints during code execution, see Map methods on the call stack while debugging in Visual Studio.
+To visually trace breakpoints during code execution, see Map methods on the call stack while debugging.

 To set a breakpoint at an assembly instruction, the debugger must be in break mode.

 Start debugging the application, and wait execution is stopped (for example, at a breakpoint).
 Open the Disassembly window (Debug / Windows / Disassembly, or Ctrl + Alt + D).

 Click in the left margin at the instruction that you want to break at, or set your cursor at the instruction and press F9.

 Data breakpoints break execution when a value that is stored at a specified memory address changes.
 If the value is read but not changed, execution doesn't break.
 To set data breakpoints, the debugger must be in break mode.

 Start debugging the application, and wait until a breakpoint is reached.
 On the Debug menu, choose New Breakpoint / Data Breakpoint (or open the Breakpoints window and choose New / Data Breakpoint.

 In the Address box, type a memory address or an expression that evaluates to a memory address.
 For example, type

 &avarto break when the contents of the variable

 In the Byte Count dropdown, select the number of bytes you want the debugger to watch.
 For example, if you select 4, the debugger will watch the four bytes starting at